BinathS/BinathS/README.md

   <strong style="font-size: 30px;">About me</strong>
 </p>

-- 🔭 I’m currently working on **learning Java, Android Studio, and GitHub**
+- 🔭 I’m currently working on **learning Java, Database, Android Studio, and GitHub**
 - 🌱 I’m currently learning **Java, Android Development, and SE basics**
-- 👯 I’m looking to collaborate on **beginner-level mobile app projects**
+- 👯 I’m looking to collaborate on **beginner-level projects**
 - 🤝 I’m looking for help with **Android layouts, Fragments, and Kotlin**
 - 👨‍💻 All of my projects are available at: **Coming soon! (working on university projects)**
 - 📫 How to reach me: **binaths@icloud.com**